 Prompt: System Summary |

-MalTerminal represents a significant evolution in the landscape of cyber threats, marking one of the earliest known instances of "LLM-enabled" malware.
+MalTerminal serves as an instance of "LLM-assisted" malware.
 Analysis indicates that the samples were likely developed prior to November 2023, based on the usage of a now-deprecated OpenAI chat completions API endpoint [4].

 The primary function of the malware is to leverage the OpenAI GPT-4 model to generate malicious code on the fly.
-Upon execution, the operator is presented with options to generate specific payloads, such as ransomware or reverse shells [4].
-This dynamic generation capability presents a challenge for traditional static signature detection, as the resulting malicious code may vary between executions.
+Upon execution, the operator receives options to generate specific payloads, such as ransomware or reverse shells [4].
+This dynamic generation capability presents a challenge for traditional static signature detection, as the resulting malicious code varies between executions.

 Here is your hunting checklist:

-Picus Threat Library includes the following threats for the LLM-Embedded Malware Attacks:
+Picus Threat Library includes the following threats for the LLM-Assisted Malware Attacks:

 |